RAJESH-satya/Consumer-Goods-Analytics-SQL-Driven-Business-Intelligence/README.md

 GROUP BY segment
 ORDER BY product_count DESC;
 ```
+### Segment-wise Product Distribution
+**Insight**:
+By identifying which segments carry the most products, this insight enables targeted business strategies.
+It informs inventory management, sales strategies, and potential opportunities for product bundling within the highest-performing segments.

 ## 4. Segment Growth Insights
 **Objective**: Identify which segment had the most increase in unique products in 2021 compared to 2020.